Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Payment eligibility checker

 You can use the payment eligibility checker `has-stripe-subscription-products-checker` if you want customers that don't have subscription products in their order to use a different payment method.
 The `has-stripe-subscription-products-checker` makes your payment method not eligible if it does not contain any subscription products.

+The checker is added automatically, you can just select it via the Admin UI when creating or updating a payment method.

 ## Down payments